Pasindujay1/Weather_App/README.md

 - **Reason**: React Native's component-based architecture promotes reusability and separation of concerns.
 Each screen and UI element is encapsulated in its own component, making the codebase modular and easier to maintain.
 - **Trade-offs**: Component-based architecture can lead to a large number of small files, but it improves code organization and readability.

+### MVC Pattern

+- **Reason**: Backend follows the Model-View-Controller pattern to separate concerns and improve maintainability.

+## Middleware for Authentication
+- **Reason**: Centralized logic for reusable authentication processes.

 ### RESTful API Design

 - **Reason**: RESTful APIs are stateless and provide a clear structure for interacting with backend services.
 They are easy to consume from the frontend and integrate well with HTTP methods.